-Study of the advanced theory, diagnostics and repair of automotive electrical and electronic systems emphasizing computerized controls.
+Study of the advanced theory, diagnostics and repair of automotive electrical and electronic systems, emphasizing computerized controls, hybrid, alternative fuels, electric vehicles and industry-specific vehicles that have these advanced technologies.
 Emphasis is placed upon subject matter recommended by industry through the National Automotive Technicians Education Foundation (NATEF).
 This course is designed to help prepare students for the Automotive Service Excellence (ASE) certification exam in group 6: Electrical and Electronic Systems.
-This course is a continuation of AT 121 and incorporates substantial hands-on training with both demonstrator units and customer vehicles utilizing state-of-the-art electronic test equipment in the Automotive Technology Center.
 Prerequisite: AT 121.

 Corequisite: MATH 118.
 Summer II only.